tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Token generation: tokens as proof of value, generated through a cryptographic algorithm.

-Have groups share a few items on the lists of features they curated, answer any questions before moving on.
+Have groups share a few items on the lists of features they curated.
+Answer any questions before moving on.

 ---

 ### 5. Everyone Do: Installing MetaMask (10 min)

-In this activity, the instructor will have the class installing the [MetaMask](https://metamask.io/) browser extension, and import their mnemonics to enable dApp support on their web browsers.
+In this activity, the instructor will have students install the [MetaMask](https://metamask.io/) browser extension, and import their mnemonics to enable dApp support on their web browsers.

 Open the lesson slides, move to the `Installing MetaMask` section, and highlight the following: